 Popular brand mascots have also been digitized into sticker sets, turning faceless company marketing tools into emotive and memorable interactions.

-Five Reasons You Should Be Using Stickers as a Marketing Tool
+5 Reasons to Use Stickers as a Marketing Tool

 Influencer marketing reaches customers throughout their daily interactions.
 As they scroll through photos on social media timelines or listen to their favorite online accounts talk about the products that create their buzz-worthy lifestyles, consumers see these brands for the value they hold in depicting the daily lifestyles they too want.

-This type of engagement is indirect, but powerful.
-They continue the engagement between consumer and brand before, during, and after shopping.
+This type of engagement is indirect but powerful.
+They continue the engagement between consumers and brands before, during, and after shopping.
 They do not involve the act of bringing awareness to ad campaigns or one-on-one communication by the company.
 Stickers acquire longevity in their engagement between the two.

 While many of the brands will gain closer connections with customers already familiar with the company, some new consumers might stumble upon the sticker sets and add the company because of the stickers.
 This is one way a brand might reach new consumers who might otherwise have never come across the brand in the first place.

-Want to find out more about WeChat, LINE, and other unique social media advertisement possibilities?
-Contact our team at Tenba Group today to get your business empowered!
+Do you want to find out more about WeChat, LINE, and other unique social media advertisement possibilities?
+Contact our team at Tenba Group today to skyrocket your business in the Chinese market!